13:30 - 18:00 Exhibition Bie Michels open for public

 (Pas) Mon Pays, Part I and II & The Copy were commissioned by the Contour Biennale 9, Mechelen, BE (2019)

-A presentation of the film ‘(Pas) Mon Pays, Part I and II’ together with the installation ‘The Copy’ that is currently on view at Enough Room for Space, will be followed by a conversation between Bie Michels, Anne Wetsi Mpoma and Lucas Catherine.
+A presentation of the film ‘(Pas) Mon Pays, Part I and II’ together with the installation ‘The Copy’ that is currently on view at Enough Room for Space, will be open to the public from 13:30 to 18:00.
+At 14:00 a conversation between Bie Michels, Lucas Catherine and Nelson Makengo will take place about the representation of colonial heritage, both within monuments and archives, and their specific relation to memory and commemoration, hosted by Anne Wetsi Mpoma and Maarten Vanden Eynde.

 About '(Pas) Mon Pays' by Bie Michels: